Pros and Cons of Flipping a Property

 Along with the advantages of flipping a property, there are also risks involved.
 Here are the drawbacks of flipping a property.

-- Losing Money Instead of Making a Profit- The main problem with flipping a property is when a flip becomes a flop and you lose money.
-There are many factors which can contribute to this loss including:
+The main problem with flipping a property is when a flip becomes a flop and you lose money.
+There are many factors that can contribute to this loss including:

-- Unanticipated Expenses- This includes everything from building permits, contractor delays, material delays, permit delays, and renovations and materials you had not budgeted for.
+- Unanticipated Expenses: This includes everything from building permits and contractor delays to renovations and materials you had not budgeted for.
 These expenses quickly add up and eat into any potential profit.
-In a soft market, you may also be forced to offer seller concessions to your buyer, and these concessions can also eat into your bottom line.
+You may also be forced to offer seller concessions to your buyer, and these concessions can also eat into your bottom line.

-- Higher Taxes- Once you have completed renovations on the property, the city may increase your property taxes.
+- Tax Increases: Once you have completed renovations on the property, the city may increase your property taxes.
 This will affect you if you have difficulty finding a buyer and have to pay the taxes yourself, or it can impact buyers who may rethink purchasing the property because of the higher tax bill.

-- Holding Costs- Even after renovations are completed on the property, you will have to pay the mortgage (assuming you have a mortgage on the property), taxes and insurance on the property for as long as you own it.
-These costs take a large chunk out of the budget, and the longer you own the property, the more money you are losing.
-You will also have additional maintenance costs as the yard will still need to be cleaned, the grass will need to be cut, and depending on where you live, the snow may need to be plowed.
+Even after renovations are completed on the property, you will have to pay the mortgage (assuming you have a mortgage on the property), taxes, and insurance on the property for as long as you own it.

 Knowing the pros and cons of a flip will help you make an informed investment.